Are you ready to take your yoga knowledge, teaching and personal practice to the next level?

 Module 2 – Yoga for Back Conditions

-Mandy Glitzer, C-IAYT and back care specialist, will lead this weekend workshop discussing how to accommodate students with back injuries in your yoga classes.
-Conditions covered will include: herniation, osteoporosis, spondylolisthesis, scoliosis, and hyper-kyphosis.
+Mandy Glitzer, C-IAYT and back care specialist, will lead this weekend workshop discussing how to accommodate students with back conditions in your yoga classes.
+Conditions covered will include: herniation, osteopenia/osteoporosis, spondylolisthesis, scoliosis, and hyper-kyphosis/hyper-lordosis.
 We’ll cover the anatomy of these conditions, as well as asana modifications, suggestions and contraindications.

 Module 3 – Asana Lab